Last Updated on December 11, 2022

 This video presentation answers that question.
 In it, AIFD designer Sharon McGukin introduces you to several different types of floral adhesives and the proper application of each.

-It even contains a great tip about floral glue that’s a real timesaver when you are working with Oasis floral foam.
+It even contains a great tip about floral glue, a real timesaver when working with Oasis floral foam.

-Whether you are a pro or newbie DIYer, it’s an informative video with some great tips.
+Whether you are a pro or a newbie DIYer, it’s an informative video with great tips.
 Watch it and see what you think.

-I hope the information in the video was useful.
-When it comes to working with the different types of floral media, selecting the right type of glue to use is really important.
+I hope the information in the video was helpful.
+When working with different types of floral media, selecting the correct type of glue to use is essential.

 Pan Melt Glue

-Gluing saves us both time and money, and holds the floral foam quite securely without the need for tape.
+Using pan glue saves us time and money and holds the floral foam securely into a container without having to tape it.

-Once the glue has cured (usually in a few minutes), we soak the entire container in water with flower preservative added.
+Once the glue has cured (usually in a few minutes), we soak the entire container in water with a floral preservative.

 Oasis Floral Adhesive

-We use the Oasis cold glue in almost all of our corsage and boutonnierre designs, as well as in our everyday designs as well.
-It’s safe to use with fresh flowers and greens, and handles refrigeration well.
+We use the Oasis cold glue in almost all our corsage, boutonniere, and everyday designs.
+It’s safe to use with fresh flowers and greens and handles refrigeration well.

 Dual Temp Glue Gun

-Although we don’t rely on the venerable glue gun as much as we used to, we still have a couple of these in the shop.
+Although we don’t rely on the venerable glue gun as much as we used to, we still have a couple of dual-temp glue guns in the shop.